 National Fire Danger Rating System trend forecasts are issued daily year-round as observations are provided by the Land Management Agencies.
 The trend forecasts shall be prepared by 1600 each afternoon.
-Requests for spot forecasts in the afternoon may delay the issuance of the trend forecasts, as spot forecasts shall take priority over the trend forecasts.

 Kari Fleegel is a certified IMET.

 Fire Meteorologists may be available for training requests from customers within the WFO Aberdeen area of responsibility.
 Training requests outside the area will be handled on a case-by-case basis.
 Refer all training requests or technical support questions to the fire weather program leader or assistant fire weather program leader.